 Chelly Canyon.
 Spider Woman, one of the main Navajo deities, lives in Spider Rock.
 The pointed rock is said to be linked to the rest of the Canyon by a web made up of rainbows.
 The female deities are central to the creation of the Navajo people.

 These women work in a coal mine located on the reserve.
 They are completely independent from a financial point of view.
 On the reserve women don't hesitate to choose a job that calls for the use of their physical strength, and it is not uncommon for them to return to school after having had children.

 Since 1952, a “Miss Navajo” contest takes place in Window Rock, capital of the reserve.
-The Navajo Nation Fair brings together nearly 10,000 Amerindians, Apaches, Comanches, Cheyennes and Hopis, from all the reserves of the United States.
-They perform in parades in traditional dress, sing and compete in horse races and rodeos.
+The Navajo Nation Fair brings together nearly 10,000 Amerindians: Apaches, Comanche, Cheyenne and Hopis, from all the reserves of the United States to attend the pow-wow, a gathering of North American Indian festivals, where parades in traditional dress alongside dances and rodéos take place.

 The ten Miss Navajo contenders officiate in front of nearly 400 people, including the President of the Navajo Nation and a medicine man.
 In spite of being called "Miss", this contest rewards not so much the physical appearance as the anchoring in Navajo culture.

 In order to become Miss Navajo, young women must show that they know the language, songs, dances and the spirituality of their community inside out.
 The winner will then be an Ambassador of the Navajo people for a whole year, and will have to promote her culture throughout the country.
 Winnie is getting ready.